Tennis Betting Sites

 Types of Tennis Events

-- Davis Cup – Originally a match between US and Britain this now includes every major country and is split into a tiered league system based on the rankings of each international team.
+- Davis Cup – Originally a match between the US and Britain, this now includes every major country and is split into a tiered league system based on the rankings of each international team.
 The Davis Cup is the highest ranking tennis team event, it is played in knockout format and countries must win their groups to get into the knockout stages.
 The Davis Cup in theory rewards countries with higher average standards rather than just one superstar player.

 - ATP World Tour – The Association of Tennis Professionals (ATP) is the main tour form of the game.
 These are tournaments shorter than Grand Slams but still carry ranking points for players.
 This is exclusive to men's tennis and takes tennis to big major cities such as London, Shanghai, Paris and loads more.
 Different tours offer different points towards ranking which is why you will see better quality players in some events compared to others.